 In the situations mentioned above, there is a presumption in favour of the worker.
 So if a worker thinks the employer is doing something wrong and complains, the labour standards board will analyze the situation as if the employer were a prohibited practice.
 It is then up to the employer to show that it is not a prohibited practice.

 Important!
-If you have been working for your employer for at least two years, you can only be dismissed for good and sufficient cause, for example, dishonesty, failing to do your job properly, refusal to follow instructions, etc. For more information, visit the section on "dismissal for good and sufficient cause" on the website of the CNESST.
+If you have been working for your employer for at least two years, you can only be let go for good and sufficient cause, for example, dishonesty, failing to do your job properly, refusal to follow instructions, etc. For more information, visit the section on "dismissal not made for good and sufficient cause" on the website of the CNESST.

 Let’s go back to our example of Penelope.
 She thinks she was fired because she is pregnant.
 So, she makes a prohibited practice complaint with the CNESST.
 Her employer says he fired her because she stole money from the company.
 At this point, it is up to the employer to prove that he fired Penelope for stealing.
 In other words, Penelope doesn’t have to prove that her boss fired her for being pregnant.
 Instead, her employer has to prove that he didn’t decide to fire her for that reason.